hashicorp/terraform-provider-aws/website/docs/cdktf/python/r/opensearchserverless_collection.html.markdown

 * `arn` - Amazon Resource Name (ARN) of the collection.
 * `collection_endpoint` - Collection-specific endpoint used to submit index, search, and data upload requests to an OpenSearch Serverless collection.
-* `dashboard_endpont` - Collection-specific endpoint used to access OpenSearch Dashboards.
+* `dashboard_endpoint` - Collection-specific endpoint used to access OpenSearch Dashboards.
 * `kms_key_arn` - The ARN of the Amazon Web Services KMS key used to encrypt the collection.
 * `id` - Unique identifier for the collection.